NivethithaArumugam/power-analysis/README.md

 14. Press ctrl+left click on the name of the power waveform which integrates the power value and gives us the average switching power of the circuit.</br>
 ![image](https://user-images.githubusercontent.com/46344842/84673861-d936af80-af47-11ea-9dd6-a48aa96b7547.png)

+15.Similarly we can estimate power along any net by giving the expression in the add trace window.

 Contact Information